Florents-Tselai/spat/README.md

 With **spat**:
 - You don't need to maintain an external caching server.
 This greatly reduces complexity.
+- You can cache and share expensive or static data across SQL queries without having to model them relationally.
 - You can express powerful logic by embedding data structures like lists and sets in your SQL queries.
 - You can reduce your infrastructure costs by reusing server resources.